nalch/continuum/README.md

 ### Codestyle

 The codestyle is enforced via eslint.
+The stylebundle is eslint:recommended, proceeded with google.
+Custom rulechanges:
-The stylebundle is eslint-config-google, with a modified linelength of 120.
+  - modified linelength of 120.
 The imports should follow the listed example and be ordered alphabetically inside their blocks:
 ```
 var npmModule = require('npm-package');